 A Simple Life Was Just Fine

-Yes, $40,000 back in 2000 went further than $40,000 does today.
-If you want to adjust the numbers into today's dollars, you can increase the salary and all other city salary equivalents by about 35% assuming a 2% compound rate of return for 17 years.
+If you want to adjust the $40,000 into today's dollars, you can increase the salary and all other city salary equivalents by about 50%.

 Advice For Modest Income Earners Wanting FIRE